This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place flour in a flat bottomed dish with high sides, like a pie plate.
-Season both sides of the chicken cutlets with salt and pepper and dredge through flour, shaking off any excess.
+• Place the flour in a flat-bottomed dish with high sides, like a pie plate.
+Pat the chicken cutlets dry, season both sides with salt and pepper, then dredge through the flour and shake off any excess.

-• Melt butter and olive oil in a large skillet over medium-high heat.
-Add chicken to the skillet and cook golden; about 4-5 minutes per side.
-Remove from heat and transfer chicken pieces to a paper towel lined plate.
+• Melt the butter and olive oil in a large skillet over medium-high heat.
+Add the chicken and cook until deep golden, about 4 to 5 minutes per side, without moving it around.
+Work in batches if needed so the pieces are not touching.
+Transfer to a paper towel lined plate.

 • Make the sauce.
-Melt 3 tablespoons butter in the skillet, scraping up the brown bits on the bottom.
-Whisk in flour until smooth and cook until golden; 1-2 minutes.
-Gradually stir in chicken broth and simmer until thickened.
-Stir in lemon juice and capers.
+Melt 3 tablespoons butter in the same skillet, scraping up the browned bits on the bottom.
+Whisk in the flour until smooth and cook until light golden, 1 to 2 minutes.
+Gradually stir in the chicken broth and simmer until thickened.
+Stir in the lemon juice and capers.

-• Taste and add a pinch or two of salt and pepper, then return the chicken to the pan.
-Simmer for 5 minutes., then stir in fresh parsley.
+• Taste and add salt and pepper as needed, then return the chicken to the pan.
+Simmer for 5 minutes, then stir in the fresh parsley.
 Serve immediately.

 Notes

-• Serve over this pasta, like angel hair, or mashed potatoes.
+• Serving: Best over angel hair pasta or mashed potatoes.

 Nutrition